 The preventative dose of tetanus immunoglobulin is 250 IU in most cases unless over 24 hours have passed since the injury or the wound is heavily contaminated, then 500 IU should be given.

 3. How would you manage this patient’s tetanus risk?

-In this case the patient has a contaminated, tetanus prone wound that is over 24 hours old.
-He should therefore receive the higher dose of tetanus immunoglobulin and the vaccination.
-His GP should be also contacted to arrange the remainder of course as indicated.
+In this case, the patient has a heavily contaminated, tetanus prone wound that is over 24 hours old.
+He should, therefore, receive the higher dose of tetanus immunoglobulin and the vaccination.
+His GP should be also contacted to arrange the remainder of the course as indicated.

 For further information about tetanus prophylaxis please refer to the following reference: Green Book Tetanus Overview